arcolinux/arcolinux-openbox-dconf/README.md

-# ArcoLinux-config-dconf for this desktop/iso
+# ArcoLinux-openbox-dconf for this desktop/iso